 Accidents involve your automobile, boat, or recreational vehicle

-These days, lawsuits are common and judgments can be substantial.
+Lawsuits are common and judgments can be substantial.
 The more assets you own, the more vulnerable you are.
 Legal costs to defend a suit may not be completely covered by basic insurance.
-That's why additional coverage through personal excess liability insurance can provide real financial value, as well as priceless peace of mind.
+That's why additional coverage through personal excess liability insurance can provide real financial value, as well as peace of mind.

 To qualify, you must maintain certain minimum liability limits on your basic auto, home, boat, and recreational vehicle insurance policies.

 It's serious protection you can afford

 $1 million in coverage can be obtained is the 'low as $200' still accurate?
 MetLife Auto & Home® offers limits up to $5 million, and in some states, up to $9 million.

 A GrandProtect® policy package combines auto, home, and/or RV policies with a personal excess liability policy into one convenient package of policies for comprehensive protection that minimizes coverage gaps - all in one easy monthly payment.

 To request a quote, call 1-866-482-5546.

 A personal excess liability policy (PELP) provides an added layer of liability protection on top of your existing auto and homeowners insurance policies.